 - Faux knit stockings: Use a hot-glue gun to draw “cable” patterns on felt, then paint in a knit color for texture.

 Color palette: Cream, oatmeal, gray, and winter white.
-That monochrome mix feels elevated and calm.
+That monochrome mix feels refined and calm.

 6. Glitter-Dipped Pinecones (But Make Them Grown-Up)